MrSmoer/Minecraft-Server-ngrok/README.md

 You will need to set `NGROK_AUTHTOKEN` to your ngrok-auth-token.
 You can also specify it in your compose file.
 The IP of the server is going to be visible on http://localhost:4040 on the ngrok status-page.
 ### Minecraft
-The version is currently 1.19.2.
-You can replace the link in the docker-compose with another version of the server.jar.
-[Here is a list](minecraft/versions.csv) <br>
+The version is currently [newest version].
+[Here is a list of the official minecraft server jars](minecraft/versions.csv) <br>
-Currently, the server.jar is downloaded from Minecraft.net during build. <br>
+Currently, the server.jar is downloaded during build.
+The version has to be specified in docker-compose as a the build-arg `MINECRAFT_VERSION: [newest_version]`<br>
-You can acces the server through ngrok, as well as on `localhost:25565`
+You can access the server through ngrok, as well as on `localhost:25565`

 The server command-line is usually available through the following command, but be aware that `ctrl+c` **kills the server.
 USE CTRL-P+CTRL+Q**
 ```